Ralph George Hawtrey: Contributions

-Hawtrey contributed to a number of significant developments of economic analysis, including an original form of the cash balance approach to the quantity theory of money, to which he grafted an income approach, foreshadowing a treatment by John Maynard Keynes.
+Hawtrey contributed to a number of significant developments in economic analysis, including an original form of the cash balance approach to the quantity theory of money, to which he grafted an income approach, foreshadowing a treatment by John Maynard Keynes.
 He also advanced, as early as 1931, the concept of multiplier, which was given a central role by Keynes, and, indeed, Hawtrey played a significant role in the development of Keynes's thought in the years between his Treatise and General Theory.

 His major contributions related to the quantity theory and the trade cycle.
-He was one of the first English economists to stress the primacy of credit-money rather than metallic legal tender.
+He was one of the first English economists to stress the primacy of credit money rather than metallic legal tender.
 Furthermore, his income-based approach led to a closer integration of the theories of money and output.
 For Hawtrey, money income determines expenditure, expenditure determines demand and demand determines prices.
 Hawtrey summarised his aims in monetary theory in the preface to Currency and Credit.